- Employee Expense Reimbursements

-It is the policy of Northwestern University (NU) to reimburse NU faculty and staff and to pay outside vendors for necessary, appropriate, and approved travel, entertainment & courtesy, and other expenditures required to advance the academic mission of the University.
+It is the policy of Northwestern University to reimburse University faculty and staff and to pay outside vendors for necessary, appropriate, and approved travel, entertainment, and courtesy, and other expenditures required to advance the academic mission of the University.
 In order to obtain reimbursement for personal funds expended, and to account for any amounts expended using a travel advance, all expenses must be documented on the NUFinancials Expense Report which can be accessed via the NUPortal.

 Upon completion, the Expense Report should be submitted to Accounts Payable for processing.
 A complete Expense Report must include: